What is hybrid IT?

 If your business partners have embraced the cloud, IT must too—or risk irrelevancy.
 Hybrid IT is now the default delivery model of IT solutions, and IT leaders are embracing this shift by adopting a hybrid IT cost management solution.

-System of record for hybrid IT
+Apptio Hybrid Business Management is the system of record for hybrid IT

 Cut sprawl and optimize public cloud spend, aggregate public cloud billing detail into standard categories for real-time spend management.
-A system of record for hybrid IT must:

 - Automate ingestion and aggregation of public cloud bills